Forest expansion of two-body partition functions for sparse interaction graphs: Forest expansion for two-body partition functions

 We now discuss many cycles in the same forest.
 Let us first understand how cycles enter into the calculation.
 The goal will be to bound the contribution of the cycles into the partition function in the size of the minimum length $L$.
+Let us first clarify the various cases that can occur, and we will analyze them separately.
+The goal is to reduce the upper bound to a sequence of 1-cycles which we studied in the previous section.